oracle-livelabs/apex/workflows/5-add-activities-connections.md

   ![adding activity variable](./images/create-activity-variable.png " ")

-2. Select the New activity variable and in the Property Editor, perform the following
+2. Select the New activity variable, and in the Property Editor, perform the following
     - Under Identification, Change the Static ID to **FREE**.
     - Change the Label to Free
     - Under Value, Set the **Type** as **Function Body**, and in the **PL/SQL Function Body**, enter the following code